 The section comprises four divisions:

-Patient care is provided at several affiliated hospitals: Baylor St. Luke's Medical Center/Texas Heart Institute, Ben Taub Hospital, and Michael E. DeBakey Veterans Affairs Medical Center.
+We offer state-of-the-art specialized care in the Lipid Metabolism and Atherosclerosis Clinic (Center for Cardiometabolic Disease Prevention) and the Jamail Specialty Care Center (McNair Campus).
+Patient care is also provided at affiliated hospitals: Baylor St. Luke's Medical Center/Texas Heart Institute, Ben Taub Hospital, and Michael E. DeBakey Veterans Affairs Medical Center.